-Except for these two main techniques mentioned previously, specialized resonant tracking algorithms have been developed for specific cases.
-In the absence of phase information, a maximum output signal amplitude detection algorithm has been applied in piezoresponse force microscopy \cite{Rodriguez2007}.
-A maximum power tracking adaptive approach for driving resonant loads has been proposed in \cite{Gokcek2005}; a small sinusoidal perturbation signal is added to driving signal in order to estimate the derivative of the absorbed power and update the excitation frequency.
-A control algorithm that tunes the system to a specific resonance frequency has been developed to address the issue of on-line modal frequency matching in vibratory gyroscopes \cite{Park2009}.
+To supplement the two techniques mentioned above, specialized resonance tracking algorithms have been developed for specific cases.
+In the absence of phase information, an algorithm that detects the maximum of the output signal has been employed in piezoresponse force microscopy \cite{Rodriguez2007}.
+A maximum power tracking adaptive approach for the driving of resonant loads was proposed in \cite{Gokcek2005}; in this approach, a small sinusoidal perturbation signal is added to the driving signal to estimate the derivative of the absorbed power and update the excitation frequency.
+A control algorithm that tunes the system to a specific resonance frequency was developed to address the issue of online modal frequency matching in vibratory gyroscopes \cite{Park2009}.
 Other specialized schemes employ controller scheduling \cite{Song2016} and fuzzy logic \cite{Zhang2015}.
-Nonetheless, all the previous approaches have been developed for operation with a specific system, which makes it hard to generalize, and may need multiple driving signals.
-Application of these schemes has been limited to SISO systems, making their extension on multiple-input multiple-output (MIMO) rather involved.
+Nonetheless, all of the previous approaches were developed for operation with a specific system, which makes it difficult to generalize the approach and may require multiple driving signals.
+Moreover, the application of these schemes has been limited to SISO systems, making their extension to multiple-input multiple-output (MIMO) systems rather complicated.

-Both the PLL and the SSO techniques have proven their capabilities in numerous of applications.
-By neglecting the system model, these techniques are general enough and therefore applicable in many cases.
-On the other hand, tuning of the controller parameters may become a tedious task and the theoretical analysis of the closed-loop performance still requires a mathematical description for the system.
-If a description of the system is available, a model-based controller design approach is expected to yield improved performance.
-Here, we consider control algorithms able to track the resonance of a linear time-varying model.
+The PLL and SSO techniques have both proven their capabilities in numerous applications.
+By neglecting the system model, these techniques are sufficiently general and therefore applicable in many cases.
+On the other hand, tuning the controller parameters may be tedious, and theoretical analysis of the closed-loop performance still requires a mathematical description of the system.
+Nevertheless, if a description of the system is available, a model-based controller design approach is expected to yield improved performance.
+Here, we consider control algorithms that are able to track the resonance of linear models.
 We introduce a representation of the oscillating plant, which splits the system into a linear time-invariant (LTI) model and an abstract shift of the frequency exciting the system.
-This model representation makes the application of well-established control and estimation techniques simple and allows to pose the resonance tacking task as a series of optimization problems.
+This model representation simplifies the application of well-established control and estimation techniques.